JeanNSHUTI/MasterMind56955_JRN/Bindings/Readme.md

-#Bindings
+# Bindings #
-Bindings to interpret network data used by client and server
+Bindings used to interpret network data sent and/or received by client and server